Action Research: Outputs, Outcomes and the Political Setting

 The Guardian reported on FTSE 100 companies use of tax havens.
 Research showed that the UK’s biggest public companies have more than 8,000 subsidiaries or joint ventures in tax havens – including G4S, the prisons and jobcentreplus contractor .
 Whilst examining the enculturation of outcomes and measurements of bureaucracies across the third and public sectors, it is important to gain a picture of the macroenvironment.

 Where previously established communities of practice worked in a supportive way with each other, the third sector has been pitted against each other in tendering processes which introduce sunk costs that bring organisations to failure point.

-This system persisted as industrialisation reorganised the social order of countries.
-The work shows that modern economic growth and the disruption of knowledge have allowed us collectively to avoid confronting inequalities and modifiying the deep structures of capital which perpetuate inequity .
+This system persisted as industrialisation reorganized the social order of countries.
+The work shows that modern economic growth and the disruption of knowledge have allowed us collectively to avoid confronting inequalities and modifying the deep structures of capital which perpetuate inequity .

 This arena is dominated by undercutting, corner cutting (when it comes to service provision), and downsourcing workload to frontline staff and clients.
 Set against a backdrop rhetoric of austerity, competition and efficiency, it seems relevant to identify Tax Havens as a ‘single most important reason why poor people and poor countries stay poor’.

 In his book ‘Treasure Islands; Tax Havens and the Men Who Stole the World’, Nicholas Shaxson wrote about how Tax Havens are at the heart of the global economy with over half the world trade processed through them .

 The economics are that of corporate mercantilism where the state is being asset stripped by private interests, moving away from a mixed market economy in the UK, which traditionally acknowledged merit goods and public value towards a free market ideology.

 The circular flow of money has been disrupted in favour of a deterministic elite meritocracy.
 The emperor has new clothes.